ivzap/CSCE-435-Project1/Report.md

 ### 3. Implementation Descriptions

 #### Radix Sort
+I struggled to find any correct implementations of parallel radix sort, so I developed my own.
+The core algorithm remains the same: find the maximum element, iterate over the digits, count the frequency of each digit, determine where each element should go, and repeat.
+The challenging part in the parallel version was determining where each element belongs.
+Specifically, we need to identify which processor to place the element in and its relative position within that processor.

+I introduced a concept I call the "start" variable to handle this.
+The "start" represents where an element would be placed in a non-parallel version.
+We then determine the processor by calculating `start / arr_size` and the relative position by `start % arr_size`.

+To compute the start values, we gather the digit counts for each processor.
+We begin with a base value of 0 and iterate through each digit for every processor, assigning a starting position for each digit based on the base.
+We then update the base by adding the count of elements for that digit.
+For example, if we have 10 elements, the new base becomes 10, and any further elements with that digit will be placed starting from this new base.

+At the end of this process, we have a `gathered_cnt[p][digit]` array, which tells each processor where to place elements with a specific digit.
+After placing an element within a processor, we shift the start value for that processor by one.
+This part of the algorithm was the most complex.
+The rest simply involves communicating between processors to place elements in the correct locations.
+We repeat this for each phase until all digits of the largest element are processed.

 #### Merge Sort
 The parallel merge sort algorithm was implmented by having each process sort individual sections of an array then combining them into one sorted array in the final process.
 The combination of each process is done by combining the local arrays of process i with process i + active_procs / 2.
 This creates a logarithmic pattern of combination.
 The number of of active processes starts as n which is the total number of processes avaible, but it is divided in half after each level of combination.
 As the local arrays combine and become larger, the number of processes that are involved in communication shrinks.
 By the end, all local arrays have combined into one process.
 Because the entire array must fit into the memory of one processor in the end, both data initialization and correctness checking are done in one processor.